 The number of total employers in the region continues to grow, and unemployment remains steadily low at 4.4%.
-A number of pre-permitted sites are ready for development.
+A limited number of pre-permitted sites are ready for development.
 The percent of the population with incomes below 200% of the poverty line has decreased significantly (-8.6%), and income inequality has decreased slightly.
-Slow improvements are being made in bridge conditons, through special small bridge infrastructure funding from MassDOT, and in bicycle infrastructure, the latter of which will get an additional boost this spring with ValleyBike, the regional bikeshare program.
+Slow improvements are being made in bridge conditions, through special small bridge infrastructure funding from MassDOT, and in bicycle infrastructure, with the latter getting an additional boost this spring with the launch of ValleyBike, the regional bikeshare program.